OpenNebula/docs/source/intro_release_notes/release_notes_enterprise/resolved_issues_621.rst

 A complete list of solved issues for 6.2.1 can be found in the `project development portal <https://github.com/OpenNebula/one/milestone/47?closed=1>`__.

-With CentOS having reached its end of life date, OpenNebula 6.2.1 introduces the following adaptations:

-- CentOS packages are no longer build.
-- There is a new repository for AlmaLinux 8.
-Any distribution compatible with RedHat Enterprise Linux 8 should be able to use this repository (E.g. RockyLinux).
-- RedHat Enterprise Linux 7 and 8 are fully supported, specific repositories has been created for these two distributions.

-:ref:`Please refer to the installation guide <frontend_installation>` to update your repository files as needed.

 The following new features has been backported to 6.2.1:

 - :ref:`Exclusively for the Enterprise Edition, a WHMCS module has bee nadded that allows the creation and management of OpenNebula users and groups with quotas <whmcs_tenants>`.